 Information received through the system is kept strictly confidential, and we guarantee that whistleblowers will not be disadvantaged as a result of their reporting.
 The OMRON Group confirms the details of the report in a neutral and fair manner and takes the appropriate measures.

 The OMRON Group has established a hotline to accept reports from suppliers on compliance-related problems involving OMRON purchasing departments, as well as their opinions, in order to ensure the strict maintenance of compliance in-house.

 The OMRON Group joined the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) as a full member in fiscal 2022.
 JaCER offers the Engagement and Remedy Platform, a non-judicial grievance platform in compliance with the UN Guiding Principles on Business and Human Rights.

 In addition to the aforementioned internal and external desks, the OMRON Group accepts grievances and consultations on human rights from all stakeholders through this dialogue and relief platform.
 Stakeholders include local communities, customers, and secondary and subsequent suppliers with whom we have no direct business relationship, through this dialogue and relief platform.
-The reporting platform is offered in Japanese and English.
+The reporting platform is offered in Japanese, English, and Chinese.
 OMRON strives to protect the privacy and confidentiality of whistleblowers and guarantees that they will not be subjected to retaliation or other disadvantageous treatment as a result their reporting.
 Anonymous reporting is also available, allowing whistleblowers to use the system with peace of mind.
 Appropriate measures will be taken based on a neutral and fair investigation, and the results and progress will be posted on the Grievance List on the JaCER website.